-We analyzed the results for the objective performance measures with repeated-measures ANOVAs and Tukey multiple comparisons with Bonferroni correction at the 5% significance level.
+ID Question TT1 The shared gaze system is a very reliable piece of software TT2 The shared gaze system has the features required for my task TT3 I am totally comfortable working with the shared gaze system TT4 I believe that most technologies are effective at what they are designed to do TT5 I usually trust a technology until it gives me a reason not to trust it comparisons with Bonferroni correction at the 5% significance level.
 We confirmed the normality with Shapiro-Wilk tests at the 5% level and QQ plots.
 Degrees of freedom were corrected using Greenhouse-Geisser estimates of sphericity when Mauchly's test indicated that the assumption of sphericity had been violated.